sodadata/soda-core/soda/contracts/docs/README.md

 Use contracts if you want to prevent data issues.
 It's a tool used by the producer, which are the technical engineering team responsible for the pipeline component producing the data.

-It's a technical component used for encapsulation in the software engineering sense.
+Data contracts are a solution used for applying encapsulation in the software engineering sense to data pipeline components.
 A data contract specifies the interface of the software component producing the data.
 The interface is the dataset that can be queried with SQL.
 It can be used to divide and conquer the big monolithic data pipelines into manageable pipeline components.

 Contracts will significantly reduce the number of data issues that occur and it will help the diagnostic process.